Benefits of Boarding

 There are many benefits to boarding schools: enhanced facilities, more comprehensive education and good pastoral care, sometimes at a very reasonable price.
 Our principal, Alex Foreman, discusses the benefits of Duke of York Royal Military School.

 State boarding schools are significantly more affordable than independent boarding schools because the government subsidises the education costs, meaning parents only pay for their child’s boarding.
 When choosing a state boarding school, parents can make substantial savings on a child’s education without compromising on quality of education.

 The Duke of York’s Royal Military School is non-profit-making and is the only full-boarding state school in the country.
-Our Academy status means education is free, with parents paying just £14,445 per year (2020/21) for boarding, meals, laundry and House subs.
+Our Academy status means education is free, with parents paying just £5,345 per term (£16,305 per year) for boarding, meals, laundry and House subs.
 The only additional costs are for uniforms, pocket money and some trips.
 The average independent school will often charge far more than double this price.

 Both state boarding and independent boarding schools have a strong focus on the importance of education, but it is state boarding that comes at a fraction of the cost.
 GCSE results at DOYRMS are significantly higher than the national average and its school leaders and managers were rated ‘Outstanding’ by Ofsted with the school achieving ‘Good’ overall in 2018.
 It is non-selective for admissions (except Sixth Form), meaning all students have a chance to benefit from state boarding, and achieve academic excellence whatever their ability levels.

 Many schools have a mixture of boarding and day students, but full boarding schools mean that all students are at school full-time and in the same situation.
 Increased contact hours and regular meetings with teachers and tutors means that boarding students are well looked after both academically and providing pastoral care with integrated student support services.